Changing your swimming pool liner?

 It may be that your swimming pool liner is leaking, or the colour has faded so you’re considering changing the old liner.

-- Before you have your old pool liner, think about having the stone coping and deck surround pressure cleaned.
+- Think about having the stone coping and deck surround pressure cleaned.
 There’s nothing worse than to notice after the liner is installed that the surrounds look tatty and bedraggled…

 - Look around your swimming pool to see if there are any loose or chipped coping stones?
 You may want to replace these as they potentially catch a swimmers foot and other parts of the body.
 (Especially the younger swimmers and toddlers)

 - If there is loose or damaged pool coping, decide whether to change some or all of them.